swiftlang/swift-evolution/proposals/testing/nnnn-add-issue-metadata-event-stream.md

   User-provided comments for `withKnownIssue` are not included here, and are instead included in the `isKnown` field.

+- **Source Location:** this field is already present in the issue schema, but the event stream can include the source location for other event kinds: value attached and skipped test cases.

+  Since it is a shared field, this proposal moves it to the top-level `<event>`.

 ### Schema changes

 We propose the following changes to the [event stream JSON schema][]: